Building Resilience in Transformation and Change...

 New technologies can help to mitigate risks.
 However, adopting new technologies (e.g. a new payments system) could lead to increased vulnerability to risks such as cyber attacks.
-While legacy systems can come with the risk of failure, transferring to a new system carries significant risks which may not be fully understood.
+While legacy systems can come with the risk of failure, transferring to a new system carries significant risks that may not be fully understood.
 Vulnerabilities in the system may not be identified until during or after the transition.
 Banks must make careful decisions around innovation to remain competitive within a compliant framework.

 Though regulation may be seen to inhibit growth, the growing RegTech industry seeks to innovate regulation and encourage innovation in finance.
 By funding startup incubators and creating sandbox environments, many regulatory bodies seek to balance risks while also encouraging innovation.
 Far from wanting to prevent business growth, regulators are keen to find innovative ways of regulating banks while working in conjunction with them.

 When executing critical events, banks must be even warier of conduct risk.
-A problem with the execution of a new system could negatively impact the market, customers and employees.
+A problem with the execution of a new system could negatively impact the market, customers, and employees.
 E.g. if there is a failed event that means employees at a branch are unable to serve their customers, the bank would be liable.
-If there is a problem during an implementation, the bank also needs to prove that they maintained integrity throughout the decision-making process.
+If there is a problem during implementation, the bank also needs to prove that it maintained integrity throughout the decision-making process.
 For this reason, it is important that those working on the implementation take care to keep accurate records.
 This can be challenging in the midst of a critical event.
 Post-event, they must reconstruct the event for regulators to demonstrate that they have adhered to regulations.
 This can be difficult when reconstructing from phone records, emails and the memories of those involved.
 This system leaves key individuals open to personal risk and liability for mistakes if certain information is not verifiable.

 Using Cutover mitigates regulatory risk